Galious/weather-icons/README.md

 ## Goal
 My main objective is to be able to use my epaper display (SeeedStudio reTerminal E1001) with sources of weather data other than the built-in one included in the no-code Sensecraft HMI.
-This no-code environment has many restrictions.
 I want to be able to use third-party free APIs to get the weather data, and display appropriate icons.
+This no-code environment has many restrictions, so the suitable icons sets also have to meet specific criteria.

 ## Compatible APIs
 The first objective is to support the following weather APIs offering a free tier for home usage: